-- a.
-The Contractor's or subcontractor's debts in the event of the Contractor's or the subcontractor's insolvency [42 CFR 438.106(a)]; - b.
-Covered services provided to the member except as permitted under R9-22-702 [42 CFR 438.106(b)(1)]; or, - c.
+- 1. The Contractor's or subcontractor's debts in the event of the Contractor's or the subcontractor's insolvency [42 CFR 438.106(a)] - 2.
+Covered services provided to the member except as permitted under A.A.C.
+R9-28-701.10(2) [42 CFR 438.106(b)(1)]; or, - 3.
 Payments to the Contractor or subcontractors for covered services furnished under a contract, referral or other arrangement, to the extent that those payments are in excess of the amount the member would owe if the Contractor or the subcontractor provided the services directly [42 CFR 438.106(b)(2); 42 CFR 438.106(c); 42 CFR 438.6(l); 42 CFR 438.230].

-66. SURVEYS
+62. SURVEYS

 The Contractor may be required to perform surveys at AHCCCS' request.
 AHCCCS may provide the survey tool or require the Contractor to develop the survey tool.
-The final survey tool shall be approved in advance by AHCCCS as specified in Attachment F3, Contractor Chart of Deliverables.
-The results and the analysis of the results shall be submitted to the DHCM as specified in Attachment F3, Contractor Chart of Deliverables.
+The final survey tool shall be approved in advance by AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The results and the analysis of the results shall be submitted to the DHCM as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 The Contractor shall utilize member survey findings to improve care for DDD members.

-For non-AHCCCS required surveys, the Contractor shall provide notification as specified in Attachment F3, Contractor Chart of Deliverables, prior to conducting any Contractor initiated member or provider survey.
+For non-AHCCCS required surveys, the Contractor shall provide notification as specified in Section F, Attachment F3, Contractor Chart of Deliverables, prior to conducting any Contractor initiated member or provider survey.
 The notification must include a project scope statement, project timeline and a copy of the survey.
-The results and analysis of the results of any Contractor initiated surveys shall be submitted to the DHCM as specified in Attachment F3, Contractor Chart of Deliverables.
-Surveys performed by the Contractor to evaluate plan satisfaction for previous members (exit surveys), are subject to the above notification requirement for non-AHCCCS required surveys and are not subject to Marketing Committee approval.
+The results and analysis of the results of any Contractor initiated surveys shall be submitted to the DHCM as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Surveys performed by the Contractor to evaluate plan satisfaction for previous members (exit surveys), are subject to the above notification requirement for non-AHCCCS required surveys and are not subject to AHCCCS Marketing Committee approval.

-AHCCCS may conduct surveys of a representative sample of the Contractor's membership and providers.
+AHCCCS may conduct surveys of a representative sample of the Contractor's membership and/or providers.
 The results of AHCCCS conducted surveys will become public information and available to all interested parties on the AHCCCS website.
-The Contractor will be responsible for reimbursing AHCCCS for the cost of such surveys based on its share of AHCCCS enrollment.
+The Contractor may be responsible for reimbursing AHCCCS for the cost of such surveys based on its share of AHCCCS enrollment.

-As specified in Attachment F3, Contractor Chart of Deliverables, the Contractor is required to perform periodic surveys of its membership, as outlined in ACOM Policy 424, in order to verify that members have received services that have been paid for by the Contractor and to identify potential service/claim fraud [42 CFR 455.20 and 433.116].
+As specified in Section F, Attachment F3, Contractor Chart of Deliverables, the Contractor is required to perform periodic surveys of its membership, as outlined in ACOM Policy 424, in order to verify that members have received services that have been paid for by the Contractor and to identify potential service/claim fraud [42 CFR 455.20 and 433.116].

-67. PATIENT TRUST ACCOUNT MONITORING
+63. PATIENT TRUST ACCOUNT MONITORING

 The Contractor shall have a policy regarding on-site monitoring of trust fund accounts for institutionalized members to ensure that expenditures from a member's trust fund comply with Federal and State regulations.
-Suspected incidents of fraud involving the management of these accounts must be reported in accordance with Section D, Paragraph 70, Corporate Compliance.
+Suspected incidents of fraud involving the management of these accounts must be reported in accordance with Section D, Paragraph 66, Corporate Compliance.

-If the Contractor identifies a patient trust account combined with other resources will exceed the \$2,000 resource limit or a balance nearing that limit, they should submit a Member Change Request (MCR) to the ALTCS eligibility office.
+If the Contractor identifies that a patient trust account combined with other resources will exceed the allowable resource limit outlined in A.A.C.
+R9-28-407 or a balance nearing that limit, they shall submit a Member Change Request (MCR) to the ALTCS eligibility office.

-68. MARKETING
+64. MARKETING